prithi2004/prithi2004/README.md

 ---

-### 💡 Quote of the Day
+## 🌱 Quote of the Day

-> *"Consistency is what transforms average into excellence."*
+> *“Success doesn't come from what you do occasionally, it comes from what you do consistently.”*
-> — Inspired to keep contributing daily 💚
+> Let’s commit today 💚